 - In the Font tab, select all glyphs (Cmd-A).

-- Choose Layers > Add Extremes.
+- Choose Paths > Add Extremes.
 This will insert nodes at extreme positions of path segments.
 If you don’t know what that means, don’t worry, do it anyway.

-- Choose Layers > Correct Path Direction (Cmd-Shift-R).
+- Choose Paths > Correct Path Direction (Cmd-Shift-R).
 This will fix your counters and the path order inside a glyph.

-- Choose Layers > Tidy Up Paths.
+- Choose Paths > Tidy Up Paths.
 This will remove superfluous nodes and doubled coordinates.

-- Unless you need very high detail in your outlines, you may also want to choose Layers > Round Coordinates which will round all your coordinates to the nearest integer.
+- Unless you need very high detail in your outlines, you may also want to choose Paths > Round Coordinates which will round all your coordinates to the nearest integer.

-The point coordinates are not rounded to your Grid Step right after pasting.
+The point coordinates are not rounded to your Grid Spacing right after pasting.
 They get rounded only after the first transformation you apply to them.
 Via Filter > Transformations, you can apply a small shift transformation to all glyphs at once and everything will snap to the grid.
-If you just want integer coordinates, the Layers > Round Coordinates command will suffice.
+If you just want integer coordinates, the Paths > Round Coordinates command will suffice.

 Want pixel perfection?
 Check out this blogpost then.